 Betway to sponsor the Berlin International Gaming esports team

 The popular online bookmaker, Betway, have made another sponsorship deal with a top esports team.
-It was recently announced that Betway would be partnering with the Germany-based esports organisation, Berlin International Gaming (BIG), in a two year deal that would give the bookmaker exclusive access to team shirt sponsoring, social media opportunities and player promotions.
+It was recently announced that Betway would be partnering with the Germany-based esports organization, Berlin International Gaming (BIG), in a two year deal that would give the bookmaker exclusive access to team shirt sponsoring, social media opportunities and player promotions.

 All about Berlin International Gaming